 If there’s no grout or glass splash, it means it’s easier to wipe.
 You can remove any stains efficiently and effectively by using a simple cleaning solution.

-Glass splashbacks are often seen in contrast to cupboards and other kitchen features.
+Melbourne splashbacks are often seen in contrast to cupboards and other kitchen features.
 This way, in its own right, the splashback window would really become part of the kitchen.

 If you choose your benchtop, you might find a matching glass splashback to go with the benchtop.
 It would have been easier to choose a splashback that is dark in hue.